 - Invest in a gentle, nourishing soap that you can use to clean your groin every day.

-- Apply moisture-absorbing body powders or creams around the area to prevent odor and soak up any sweat.
+- Apply moisture-absorbing body powders or creams around the area to soak up any sweat to help prevent odors.

-- Keep your pubic hair trimmed and maintained or remove all hair if that’s your preference.
+- Keep your pubic hair trimmed or remove all hair if that’s your preference.

 Adding more fruits to your diet certainly won’t hurt.
 Not only will certain fruits cut out semen’s natural bitterness, they can also boost your physical health.
 It’s a win-win.